BojarLab/CandyCrunch/README.md

 [![License](https://img.shields.io/badge/license-MIT-red.svg)](https://github.com/bojarlab/candycrunch/blob/main/LICENSE)

 ## What is CandyCrunch?
 **CandyCrunch** is a package for predicting glycan structure from LC-MS/MS data.
 It contains the CandyCrunch model, along with the rest of the inference pipeline and and downstream spectrum processing tools.
-These are further described in our manuscript [Urban et al. (2023)](https://www.biorxiv.org/content/10.1101/2023.06.13.544793v1.full) ***Predicting glycan structure from tandem mass spectrometry via deep learning*** on bioRxiv.
+These are further described in our manuscript [Urban et al. (2023)](https://www.biorxiv.org/content/10.1101/2023.06.13.544793v1.full) &ndash; ***Predicting glycan structure from tandem mass spectrometry via deep learning*** on bioRxiv.

 ## Install CandyCrunch
 #### Development version: